circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 microk8s enable metallb
 ```

-Note that when you execute the command, metallb is going to expect you to provide an IP.
+Note that when you execute the command, MetalLb is going to expect you to provide an IP.
 You can specify it as a range like 10.64.140.43-10.64.140.49,192.168.0.105-192.168.0.111 or using CDIR notation.
 I prefer CDIR notation.

 First, I need an IP address.
-If I run the following command I will get the IP of the node, which in this case is the IP of WSL.
+If I run the following command I will get the IP of the node.

 ```bash
 kubectl get node -o wide